worsetempt/Sentiment-Analysis/README.md

 This project applies machine learning and natural language processing (NLP) techniques to classify product reviews as real or fake.
 The goal is to help users quickly understand product feedback and assist businesses in monitoring customer sentiment.

 ---

+## Description
+- Uses random search to find the best parameters for the TfidfVectorizer.
+- Uses grid search to find the best model and its associated parameters (SVM, Random Forest, Naive Bayes).
+- Uses grid search to find the best hyperparameters for XGBClassifier.
+- Compares the evaluations for the selected model and XGBClassifier.
+---

 ## Requirements

 Python 3.11